broke-protocol/broke-protocol/docs/BreakingChanges.md

+## 1.11
+?> The AI Overhaul Update.
+Adds API methods and Events around player display names.
+Minor naming changes and useful helper functions added as well.

+### API
+- Added GameSource Player Event: OnDisplayName -> Custom formatting for displayed names across playerlist, overhead, and chat on join
+- Added svPlayer.SvUpdateDisplayName() -> Change and sync display name updates at runtime to all clients - Color codes supported
+- Helper functions to iterate and test local entities (Used in GameSource Jobs as an example)
+    - svEntity.LoclaEntitiesAll(Test, Action) -> Perform Test and Action (if true) on all entities in rendering range
+    - svEntity.LocalEntitiesOne(Test, Action) -> Same as above but stops at the first entity that Test == true
+- entity.GetVelocity() -> entity.Velocity
+- player.fullname -> player.displayName

+### MODDING
+- Fixed longstanding issues with splines and heightmaps - loaded correctly now
+- Larger map/asset sizes are supported now

+### Misc
+- Color codes for OptionMenu and TextMenu are supported across all options and menu titles too
+- Don't use svPlayer.SetState(StateIndex.Attack) anymore
+    - Use svPlayer.SetAttackState() and svPlayer.SetFollowState() helper functions

 ## 1.1
 ?> The Hitman Update.
 Reworks basically all of the API around Jobs to support modding.
 Custom Jobs can now be defined in Plugins.